leoloso/leoloso.com/src/posts/bettering-graphql-through-components.md

 - The newsletter must be translated to the user's preferred language!

 How would you do that using a standard GraphQL implementation?
-Would you believe me if I say that, through the schemaless GraphQL, this can be resolved in only 1 line, and without implementing any custom server-side code?
+Would you believe me if I say that it can be resolved in only 1 line, and without implementing any custom server-side code?

 <span style="font-size: 80px;">🤔</span>